Atlanta in Top Three Cities in U.S. for Total Number of Events Held

 “Atlanta is one of the most appealing and dynamic destinations for events,” said William Pate, president and CEO, Atlanta Convention & Visitors Bureau.
-“Logistically speaking, we’re unrivaled when you couple the fourth-largest convention center in the country with the world’s busiest airport.
+“Logistically speaking, we’re unrivaled when you couple one of the largest convention centers in the country with the world’s busiest airport.
 Our four compact meeting districts also create attractive packages for event planners.”

 Atlanta scored the No. 1 ranking in two segments for total number of events: discretionary consumer services and education events.
 These verticals accounted for 47 and 41 events last year, respectively.
 Discretionary consumer exhibitions included Dragon Con, MomoCon Anime & Gaming Convention and the Bronner Bros.
 International Hair Shows.
 Educational exhibitions include the Organization of American Historians annual meeting.